mrezak/removePLI/README.md

 You need MATLAB Software to run the program.

 For User Guide, please refer to "removePLI.m" or type "help removePLI" in the MATLAB command prompt.
+The MATLAB script "test_removePLI.m" runs the algorithm on sample intracortical, ECoG, EEG and ECG signals.

+You can download the full package by clicking "Download Zip".

 ## Usage